Skip to content

 On this page:

-When you pay a contractor, you may be able to claim exemptions or deductions that reduce how much tax you need to pay.
+However, when you pay a contractor, you may be able to claim exemptions or deductions that reduce how much payroll tax you need to pay.

-Once you have determined that your worker is not an employee, answer the questions below to see what contractor provisions apply.
+Once you’ve determined that your worker is not an employee, answer the questions below to see what contractor provisions apply.

 Step 1 of 17